theSage21/openJudge/README.md

 =========
 [![Build Status](https://travis-ci.org/theSage21/openJudge.svg)](https://travis-ci.org/theSage21/openJudge)

-A judge I made to judge the simple programming competitions in college.
+A judge I made to judge the programming competitions in college.
-A django based web server to provide the interface and a python3 based checking server.

-Supports python3,python2,java,c++,c. for the attempt languages.
-Checks the code via simple shell script wrappers and pipes and output comparison.
+It is a checking server and requires a web interface to function.

+Currently the languages supported are:

+- Python2
+- Python3
+- Gcc
+- G++

+Others may be added by adding a shell script in the `wrappers` folder.

 Setup
 -----